sghall/react-move/README.md

 # Getting Started

-React-Move exports just two functions (HOCs):
+React-Move exports just two factory functions:
 - createNodeGroup => NodeGroup - If you have an **array of items** that enter, update and leave
 - createAnimate => Animate - If you have a **singe item** that enters, updates and leaves